Skip to content

 optimizer.zero_grad()

 Inside the training loop, the trainable components are fed the collated batches from the dataloader by calling the TorchComponent.forward method (via a simple call) to compute the losses.
-In the case we train a multi-task model (not in this tutorial), the outputs of shared embedding are reused between components, we enable caching by wrapping this step in a cache context.
-The training loop is otherwise carried in a similar fashion to a standard pytorch training loop
+In the case we train a multitask model (not in this tutorial) and the outputs of a shared embedding are reused between components, we enable caching by wrapping this step in a cache context.
+The training loop is otherwise carried in a similar fashion to a standard pytorch training loop.

 with nlp.cache():